retaildevcrews/helium-java/README.md

 ### Dependency Vulnerability

-### Warnings

 Any dependencies?
-Here's the npm one:
-There is a known dependency on deprecated @opentelemetry/types package.
-This is due to a dependency on a few Azure SDK packages, tracked by [this issue](https://github.com/Azure/azure-sdk-for-js/issues/7079).

 ## Setup

+The application requires Key Vault and Cosmos DB to be setup per the Helium readme

 - Fork this repo and clone to your local machine
   - All instructions assume starting from the root of the repo

-Build the container using Docker

-Commands from Sanjeev or ??

-docker build -t helium-java -f Dockerfile

-Run the application locally

-The application requires Key Vault and Cosmos DB to be setup per the Helium readme

-Once you are done with the above, you should be able to build and test locally with one of the following commands

 ```bash
 # run locally with unit tests